 Healthcare providers involved in delivery or care of infants are required to make prenatal substance exposure referrals to the Arkansas Child Abuse Hotline.
 The Arkansas Child Abuse Hotline will accept prenatal substance exposure referrals.
-Upon receipt of a prenatal substance exposure referrals to DCFS for a Referral and Assessment (R and A).
+Upon receipt of a prenatal substance exposure referral from a health care provider, the Arkansas Child Abuse Hotline will assign the referral to DCFS for a Referral and Assessment (R and A).
 The Request for DCFS Assessment Screen accommodates instances where an individual is not reporting maltreatment but is requesting an assessment and appropriate services for the family based on an assessment of the family's strengths and needs.